 Crowns made of pressed ceramic are usually a combination of porcelain and metal.
 While they provide the same durability as porcelain crowns, the materials' cause them to look more natural in color.
 This makes them a good choice for people who want their teeth to look natural but not compromise on strength.

 These crowns are often made of a mixture of plastic and glass, which provides them with high strength and durability.
 They can also be made to look very natural in color and shape, which makes them a great choice for people who seek out cosmetic dentistry.
 The downside is that they can sometimes feel like your teeth are slightly loose when eating or drinking hot liquids.

 How long does it take to place dental crowns?

 You might be worried that it takes an undue amount of time to place a crown, but in reality, it only takes a few visits to our office.
-We will take a mold of your teeth and have the crown designed to fit and prepare your teeth for the placement.
-When your crowns arrive, it will be time to come back to our office and have them placed!
+We will take a mold of your teeth and have the crown designed to fit and prepare your teeth for placement.
+When your crowns arrive, it will be time to return to our office and have them placed!

-Are you interested in learning more about dental crowns?
+Are you interested in learning more about dental crowns in Lindale, TX?
 Give us a call today at (903) 231-6605!

 Grech, Jonathan, and Elsa Antunes.
 "Zirconia in dental prosthetics: A literature review."
 Journal of Materials Research and Technology 8.5 (2019): 4956-4964. https://www.sciencedirect.com/science/article/pii/S2238785419300419